Sure can't complain about the incredible views around us this morning. Amazing!

 Look closely to see the old room rates under the new price!

-So we figured we had better get serious about finding a spot to overnight, or plan to head back to Blueberry Lakes.
+We figured we better get serious about finding a spot to overnight, or plan to head back to Blueberry Lakes.
 Valdez was very busy and the campgrounds were almost fully booked.
 As well, the campgrounds were cramped, crowded, busy and didn't offer a lot in the way of scenery.

-Being it was only Wednesday though, we lucked in a dry campspot at Bayside RV Park.
-The campground owner made it clear that no generators were allowed!
-The site was available for one night only, which suited us fine.
-Fortunately our fifth wheel is "small" -- so we were able to fit!
+It was only Wednesday so we lucked in a dry campsite at Bayside RV Park.
+The clerk made it clear that no generators were allowed in the dry campsites!
+The site was available for one night only.
+Our fifth wheel is "small" - so we were able to fit!
 And I had a great view from our rear kitchen window.

 Dry camping at Bayside RV Park.

 Then we took a walk around Valdez.
-It isn't all that big so walking around town isn't too difficult.
-The docks were busy with folks there for the salmon.
+It isn't that large, so walking around town isn't too difficult.
+The docks were busy with folks there to fish for salmon.

 Valdez harbour

-Later in the evening we jumped into the truck to take care of grocery shopping and find some supper.
+Later in the evening we went grocery shopping.
 Picked up some fish & chips, headed to the park by the convention center to eat, then drove to the dock by the ferry terminal to see the views.

 Clear evening at the Valdez waterfront

-When I visited in the mid-1980s there were tours of the Valdez Terminal (think Exxon Valdez).
-This year, no tours and no getting too close to the facility.
-So I took a few shots of the tank farm from the Valdez harbour.
+When I visited in the mid-1980s there were tours of the Valdez Terminal.
+This year, no tours and no getting close to the facility.
+I took a few shots of the tank farm from the Valdez harbour.

 Tank farm across Prince William Sound

-Bayside has good facilities -- great laundry room, private showers/bathrooms (but there may be a lineup) and good wi-fi.
+Bayside has good facilities -- great laundry room, private showers/bathrooms and good Wi-Fi.